-PGD can meticulously screen over 50 genetic diseases, including Cystic fibrosis, Down syndrome, and Hemophilia A and B. PGD Mexico is a highly sophisticated procedure that is offered by a restricted number of facilities.
+It can screen over 50 genetic diseases, including Cystic fibrosis, Down syndrome, and Hemophilia A and B. PGD Mexico is a highly sophisticated procedure that is offered by a restricted number of facilities.

-A Good Candidate for PGD Mexico
+A Good Candidate for Genetic Screening

-PGD may be optional for:
+PGD Mexico may be optional for:

-- Couples who have had a previous birth of a child with a single-gene defect, such as cystic fibrosis, sickle cell anemia and Huntington disease.
+- Couples who have had a previous birth of a child with a single gene defect, such as cystic fibrosis, sickle cell anemia and Huntington disease.

 - Couples who have a family history of diseases, which are passed to the child through the mother.
 Recessive disorders include hemophilia and most neuromuscular dystrophies.
 Dominant disorders include Rhett syndrome and vitamin D–resistant rickets.